Why Carbon Fiber Outperforms Steel in Strength-to-Weight

 • Corrosion Resistance is Paramount: Marine applications, chemical processing equipment, and infrastructure in harsh environmental conditions.

-• Fatigue Life is a Key Performance Indicator: Components subjected to repetitive stress, such as rotating parts or vibratory elements.
+• Fatigue Life is a key performance indicator: Components subjected to repetitive stress, such as rotating parts or vibratory elements.

 While the initial cost of carbon fiber is generally higher than steel, the operational savings (e.g., fuel efficiency, reduced maintenance, increased payload) and performance gains often lead to a lower total cost of ownership over the product's lifespan.